The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 R-squared: 0.9983

-The p-values of the linear and quadratic terms are very low, which suggests that the quadratic model captures more information about the trend than a linear model would – and the \(R^2\) value is very high.
+The p-values of the linear and quadratic terms are very small, which suggests that the quadratic model captures more information about the trend than a linear model would – and the \(R^2\) value is very high.

 Now we can use the model to compute the expected value of the trend for the past and future.